Neurosurgery Program Enjoys International Acclaim

-One-in-a-million diagnosis leads patient to RI Hospital from around the globe
+One-in-a-million diagnosis leads a patient to RI Hospital from around the globe.

 Dr. Gokaslan, chief of neurosurgery for Rhode Island Hospital and The Miriam Hospital, and co-director of the Norman Prince Neurosciences Institute, is modest about his own international reputation.
 He takes his clinical role seriously, wielding his specially refined skills to give patients relief and hope, but takes his greatest pride in leading a team replete with surgeons with similar world-class credentials in their respective specialties.

 “What we have here, and what we continue to build, is a world-class program in neurosurgery and neurosciences,” says Gokaslan.
 “Our experts rival any group of physicians in the country.”
 Indeed, Rhode Island Hospital, its Hasbro Children’s Hospital, and Lifespan are setting the pace for innovation on a variety of surgical fronts.

 Gokhan Erkovan was stunned to learn that the lower back pain he’d been feeling was the result of a rare, cancerous tumor wrapped around his spine.
 Fortunately, doctors he saw while visiting his native Istanbul knew exactly where to refer the Los Angeles resident for world-class sacral chordoma care: The Norman Prince Neurosciences Institute.
 In the expert hands of Ziya Gokaslan, MD, Erkovan found a new beginning.